reillywatson/gophercon-2018/DAY_2_NOTES.md

 	- calling Go from C is hella slow, 1-5ms per call
 	- C can't hold Go pointers, in case Go wants to have its garbage collector relocate memory
 		- workaround: use a map[uintptr]interface{}, pretend those are pointers?
+		- this workaround causes lots of contention, consider sharding to many maps with their own locks

+The importance of beginners:
+	- the number of Go developers approximately doubled in the past year, so most people are beginners!
+	- we should make it a welcoming community to beginners, because being new is hard